JezShed/PiTop-Unicorn-Battery-Gauge/README.md

 # PiTop-Unicorn-Battery-Gauge
-Battery gauge for the Pi-Top using the Pimoroni Unicorn Hat
+Battery gauge (and CAPS LOCK status) for the Pi-Top using the Pimoroni Unicorn Hat

 Please note, this is ONLY for the Pi-Top with a Pimoroni Unicorn Hat.